 Alternatives to savings accounts

-Here are a few alternatives to consider if you want to use and grow your money differently:
+Here are a few alternatives to consider if you want to use or grow your money differently:

 - Chequing account: For your spending money, lower interest rates but some perks